Efferent-Health/Dicom-dictionary/README.md

 // etcetera
 ````

+## Descriptions
+The description have been processed from different sources and added spaces, hyphens and slashes in automated and manual ways.
+There can be some few descriptions that still need to be amended to match the description as in http://dicom.nema.org

 ## Amendments
 Please report any amendment through the [Issues](https://github.com/Efferent-Health/Dicom-dictionary/issues) page, but preferably via the [Pull Requests](https://github.com/Efferent-Health/Dicom-dictionary/pulls) page